Looking to list your PhD opportunities? Log in here.

 Academic qualifications

-A first degree (at least a 2.1) ideally in civil engineering with a good fundamental knowledge of soil mechanics, geotechnical engineering and computer programming.
+A first-class honours degree, or a distinction at master level, or equivalent achievements ideally civil engineering with a good fundamental knowledge of soil mechanics, geotechnical engineering and computer programming.

 English language requirement